alastair-duncan/SuperEZGraver/README.md

 Some of the links are to google searches, this is because actual products will become unavailable at some point so a list of products that you can select from is probably better.

 [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3), this is a link to the official Uno page.
 You can get unofficial versions much cheaper.
 Other Arduinos can be used but this is a cost effective board which can be run off the same 12VDC power supply so makes it very convenient.
+[Ebay arduinos](https://www.google.com/search?q=arduino+uno+ebay&oq=Arduino+uno+ebay)

 [Mosfet](https://www.google.com/search?q=15A+400W+DC+5V-36V+Mosfet) Link to google search for appropriate mosfet.
 This is used by the Arduino to send a pulse of electricity to the solenoid.